Matt Targett: Aston Villa

 On 1 July 2019, Targett signed for newly-promoted Aston Villa for an undisclosed fee.
 He made his debut on 27 August in a 6–1 EFL Cup second round victory over Crewe Alexandra, although he was only able to play the first 42 minutes of the game before suffering a hamstring injury.

 He recovered and returned to the squad on 25 September, in a 3–1 victory in the next round at Brighton & Hove Albion, and then made his first Premier League start for Villa three days later in a 2–2 home draw against Burnley.
 Targett scored his first goal for Aston Villa on 19 October, defeating Brighton 2–1 at Villa Park in the fourth minute of added time.

 At the end of the 2020–21 season, Targett was the only outfield player to start all 38 Premier League matches, and was voted Players' Player of the Season by his teammates.

 Newcastle United

 On 31 January 2022, Targett joined Newcastle United on loan until the end of the 2021–22 season.
-On 8 June 2022, Targett signed a 4-year deal with the Magpies, for a reported fee of £15 million.
+On 8 June 2022, Targett joined the club permanently, signing a 4-year deal with the Magpies, for a reported fee of £15 million.

+Middlesbrough

+On 27 August 2025, Targett Joined Middlesbrough on loan until the end of the 2025–26 season.